302nd Maintenance Group receives new commander

 |0

-This work, 302nd Maintenance Group receives new commander [Image 3 of 3], by TSgt Justin Norton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 302nd Maintenance Group receives new commander, by SSgt Laura Fitzmorris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT